-You may elect coverage for the first time or increase your Supplement Life coverage by one times annual earnings, provided the resulting benefit payment does not exceed the lesser of five (5) times annual earnings or \$1,000,000.
+• You may elect coverage for the first time or increase your Supplement Life coverage by one times annual earnings, provided the resulting benefit payment does not exceed the lesser of five (5) times annual earnings or \$1,000,000.
 Any election that exceeds this will require Evidence of Insurability.
+Must elect coverage within 31 days of a Qualified Status Change.